High time for me to show up at my blog.

 Why not indeed?
 And a rich two days they were.
 A highlight: a panel on writing about trauma with Evelyn Lau, Christine Lowther, and Sonnet L’Abbe.
 Another: a panel on “rewriting the stories we tell about our bodies” with Lorna Crozier, Francine Cunningham, Nilofar Shidmehr, and Juliane Okot Bitek.
 Continue reading

 Last week we spent a couple of days in the Waterloo area with my brother, street photographer Al Doerksen, and sister-in-law, artist Agatha Doerksen.
 First up was the opening of Agatha’s stunning new show, “Off the Wall,” at the Red Brick Cafe in Guelph.
 The first pieces in this series were inspired by layers of peeling posters in downtown Toronto.
 Agatha gathers material life wherever she finds it–lists, wallpaper, bits of text, buttons, old photos, and much more–which she then maps and collages in new arrangements.
 These “remnants and discards” of daily life are variously re-layered, re-configured, revealed, perhaps covered again, perhaps painted upon, but thus preserved.
 The result is sometimes whimsical but more often–to my view–boldly provocative, and deep.
 Here’s “A Single Leaf,” one of my favourites in the show.
-If you live in the Guelph area, do stop by to view the exhibit, or see more of her work at the Art by Agatha page on Facebook.
+If you live in the Guelph area, do stop by to view the exhibit, or see more of her work at Agatha Fast on Facebook.

 The opening itself had a layer of unexpected drama when one of the largest pieces was stolen the day before the opening.
 CBC told the story.